Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 * [Bots only] Copy `Path-of-Exile-modding-tool\optional\blackscreen` content to `Path-of-Exile-modding-tool\extracted`.
 Yes to override

+Correct path will be `Path-of-Exile-modding-tool\extracted\Shaders\Renderer\Fog.ffx` for example.
+This will reduce gpu usage on vmware from 60 (100% spikes, 1sec lags) to 15% and no spikes

 * [Anti delerium fock haters] Copy `Path-of-Exile-modding-tool\optional\null delirium fog` content to `Path-of-Exile-modding-tool\extracted`.
 Yes to override

 * Run `Start.cmd`